 For starters, jojoba oil is biomimetic, meaning its composition is super close to our skin’s own sebum.
 In fact, jojoba oil and sebum are a 97% chemical match!
 This similarity allows the oil to penetrate deeply into the skin rather than simply sitting on top like many oils with larger molecule sizes.

 It also prevents irritation because the oil will never get stuck in the pores or cause congestion.
 This makes jojoba oil suitable for all skin types - even sensitive or acne-prone skin.

 In fact, Jojoba oil's comedogenic rating is a 2, on a scale of 1-5, with 5 being totally comedogenic.
 For comparison purposes, coconut oil is a 4 on the comedogenic scale, which is why we only use it for body products and not for facial ones.

 Non-comedogenic products are essential in any skincare routine; they prevent the formation of comedones (clogged pores), reducing the likelihood of breakouts and blackheads.
 This is why treating acne with jojoba oil is pretty effective on its own.

 Jojoba is rich in a ton of vitamins and nutrients, including:

 Check, check, check, and check!

-While that doesn’t mean that it can kill allbacteria and fungus species, it has been proven effective against majorly aggressive strains like salmonella, E. coli and candida.
+While that doesn’t mean that you can kill all bacteria and fungus species with jojoba oil for skin, it has been proven effective against majorly aggressive strains like salmonella, E. coli and candida.

 In addition to being a deep skin conditioner, jojoba is also a powerful humectant, meaning that it provides a protective barrier on the skin that seals moisture in.